johnnolan/wild-magic-surge-5e/README.md

 # Wild Magic Surge 5e

 This module provide various bits of functionality to help automate the `Wild Magic Surge` feat.

-# V10 NOTICE

-The latest version of the module that supports Foundry V10 is [https://github.com/johnnolan/wild-magic-surge-5e/releases/download/2.0.2/module.json](https://github.com/johnnolan/wild-magic-surge-5e/releases/download/2.0.2/module.json).
-You can use this release until V10 is released, at which point I will remove its prerelease status and it will be available through the Foundry interface.

-This is to prevent annoying popups for those not on V10 yet.

 ## Prerequisites